-Apart from these countries, you can find Bachelors in Accounting in most universities worldwide.
+Apart from these countries, you can find Bachelors in Accounting at most universities worldwide.
 Some we warmly recommend are:

-- University of South Florida, in Tampa, United States
+- University of South Florida, the United States

-- Southern New Hampshire University, in Manchester, United States
+- Southern New Hampshire University, the United States

-How to become a CPA or Certified Public Accountant
+How to become a Certified Public Accountant (CPA)

 The process of becoming a certified public accountant is different from one country to another.
 But we'll take the United States as an example.